Georges034302/acc-cloud-wil-demo/week4/web_queue_worker.md

 ---

-✅ **Demo complete – students have built a decoupled cloud application using the Web-Queue-Worker pattern with Azure services!**
+✅ **Demo complete – you have built a decoupled cloud application using the Web-Queue-Worker pattern with Azure services!**